AlessandroGaleazzi/S-C_2022_galeazzi/README.md

 - The file *EFI234105840_Ext_Temp_Recording.xls* contains an example of external temperature recording, from which a simulation can be performed

 In these datasheets, we are mainly interested in the ***time*** and ***temperature*** recordings (columns B and C, from raw 27) and in the ***logging time*** of the recording (E:11).
-The project relies on this kind of input data to calculate ***&tau;*** parameters and to perform simulation based on external temperatures recordings, together with  a very particular kind of external temperature simulation (last section).
+The project relies on this kind of input data to calculate ***&tau;*** parameters and to perform simulation based on external temperatures recordings, together with a very particular kind of external temperature simulation called *clear-sky model* (last section).

 # Thermal evolution of a system with negligible internal resistance